LucasMull/dbgen/README.md

 # FAKE DATABASE GENERATOR

-Fake data generator for testing, simulating and learning purposes.
+Fake database generator library for testing, simulating and learning purposes.

-My aim is to create a library which I can use throughout my college term, so that I can easily generate fake database for manipulation.
+My aim is to create a library which I can use throughout my college term, so that I can easily generate fake data for manipulation.

 There should be some documentation coming when I do learn how to make a proper one, until then I'll just keep on commenting everything relevant.